Designing an end-to-end digital pharmacy experience to expand access to medications in Ghana

 The Problem

-Primary users were patients and customers who needed a trusted, low-friction way to order medications, manage prescriptions, and get support when questions came up, especially first-time digital customers.
+Primary users were patients and customers (many of them first-time digital pharmacy users) who needed a low-friction way to order medications, manage prescriptions, and get support when questions came up.
+Research identified four priorities that would determine whether they'd adopt and return: stock availability, convenience, price transparency, and reliable prescription management.

 Mapping distinct needs across customers to prioritize features.